 You may be able to find certain American news, entertainment, and sports channels in your "box" (Internet + fixed line + television) offer.
 Most French telecommunications operators offer options "a la carte", allowing you to pick and choose specific channels.
 Premium packages are more likely to have a wider selection of American TV channels.

 Moving to France from the USA?
 Find out all about how to proceed, from your visa to healthcare in this guide dedicated to moving from the US to France.

 How to Watch Live Sports on Television in France

-All 4 of the largest broadand providers in France have offers that includes live sports channels, with coverage of the major football, rugby and cycling events and more.
+All 4 of the largest broadband providers in France have offers that include live sports channels, with coverage of the major football, rugby and cycling events and more.